This post contains affiliate links that HyreCar may receive a commission for referring you to them.

 You’ll be able to find it in Google Play or App Store, depending on whether you have an Android or iPhone!

-Uber Eats does not base payments on driving time, like regular Uber rides.
-According to RideSharingDriver.com, as of May 2018, the average delivery person working for Uber Eats can take home an average of $8 to $12 bucks an hour after subtracting vehicle expenses and Uber’s commission.
+Uber Eats doesn’t base payments on driving time, like regular Uber rides.
+According to RideSharingDriver.com, as of May 2018, the average delivery person working for Uber Eats can take home $8 to $12 an hour after subtracting vehicle expenses and Uber’s commission.

-Obviously, you’ll make more money if you deliver multiple orders during really busy times like lunch and dinner.
+You’ll make more money if you deliver multiple orders during busy times like lunch and dinner.
 Boost multipliers are also available at specific times and locations in-app, which allow drivers to earn more on each trip (similar to surge pricing).

-The fees you’re paid, as well as Uber’s commission, may vary by city and the type of vehicle you drive, but the Uber Eats pay structure for drivers is based on the following equation:
+The fees you’re paid, as well as Uber’s commission, may vary depending on the city and the type of vehicle you drive (a car, motorized scooter, or bicycle).
+Still, the Uber Eats pay structure for drivers is based on the following equation:

 A fixed driver food pick-up fee, plus miles traveled between pick-up and delivery to customer fare, plus a fixed driver food delivery fee, minus Uber’s 25% commission = Uber Eats Driver payment per completed delivery.